 Keep in mind that residential roofs, by design, do have drainage but they aren’t built-in.
 Rather, they take the form of gutters which, while part of the roof, is still separate from the entire structure and can be changed as you see fit.

 At YES Contracting Services, we offer complete roofing services – from roof repair and replacement to gutter installation.
-We’re experts at servicing both residential and commercial roofs.
+We’re experts at servicing both residential and commercial roofing projects.
 Call us today at (423) 702-4000 to learn more about our services.
 We are local roof repair contractors in Johnson City and Kingsport City, TN.